ReScience/ReScience-submission/article/Poisot-2017.md

 @wils94csg.
 A single run of the model (using 100 generations as in the original article) completes in $\approx 5\times 10^{-3} \text{s}$.
 This makes this implementation usable for teaching, as it is not time consuming to generate results.
-As an example, I merged the output of @fig:03 and @fig:05, to generate the response of Pielou's evenness [@piel66sps],
+As an example, I merged the output of Fig. @fig:03 and Fig. @fig:05, to generate the response of Pielou's evenness [@piel66sps],

 $$
 J' = -\left(\sum_{i=1}^3\frac{N_i}{N}\text{ln}\frac{N_i}{N}\right)\frac{1}{\text{ln}\,3} \,,